-16 POLICY HNTS 14: REPLACEMENT DWELLINGS
+18 POLICY HNTS 16: REPLACEMENT DWELLINGS

-- 16.1.1 The purpose of this policy is to help promote the availability of smaller homes in the Parish which are relevant to local people.
+- 18.1.1 The purpose of this policy is to help promote the availability of smaller homes in the Parish which are relevant to local people.
 In particular it aims to: - Help redress the imbalance in the housing stock that has resulted from the replacement of small homes with substantially larger ones which are beyond the reach of most local families, downsizers and intending retirees. - Reduce the speculative purchase of small homes for redevelopment.
 This is driving up prices and taking good, small houses out of the local market so that they are no longer accessible to local people.

-POLICY HNTS 14: REPLACEMENT DWELLINGS
+POLICY HNTS 16: REPLACEMENT DWELLINGS

-Proposals for replacement dwellings will be permitted provided that they do not result in a net increase of more than 40% of the Gross Internal Floor Area of the original dwelling excluding any outbuildings.
+Proposals for replacement dwellings will be permitted provided that they conserve and enhance landscape and scenic beauty and are appropriate to their location in the Norfolk Coast AONB and provided that they do not result in a net increase of more than 40% of the Gross Internal Floor Area of the original dwelling excluding any outbuildings.

-Within the Development Envelope proposals to replace one dwelling by two or more may be supported where the replacement dwellings are small (Gross Internal Floor Area less than 120sq m) with well-designed, fully functional internal accommodation and do not result in the loss of a building which contributes to the character of the Parish.
+Within the Development Envelope proposals to replace one dwelling by two or more may be supported where the replacement dwellings are small (Gross Internal Floor Area less than 120 sqm) with well-designed, fully functional internal accommodation and do not result in the loss of a building which contributes to the character of the Parish.
 Elsewhere replacements will only be permitted on a one for one basis.
+All replacement dwellings should include the necessary infrastructure to enable direct connection to super high speed, fibre-based Broadband.

-All replacement dwellings must be Principal Homes in accordance with Policy HNTS 23.
-Where permission is granted consideration will be given to the control of future extensions by reduction or removal of permitted development rights.
+Any replacement dwellings which represent a net gain in the total number of units on a site will be subject to occupancy restrictions in accordance with Policy HNTS 18.
+Where permission is granted consideration will be given to the control of future extensions by reduction or removal of permitted development rights

-- 16.2.1 A significant factor leading to imbalance in Holme's housing stock has been replacement of small houses relevant to young families, downsizers or retirees by excessively large houses which are beyond their financial reach or of no relevance to their needs.
-Holme is traditionally a village where people choose to retire and / or downsize and the reduction in suitable housing is impacting negatively on the vitality of the community. - 16.2.2 NDP consultation feedback revealed very clearly that the community has strong negative views about replacement dwellings driven by their experience of modest dwellings being replaced by very large and expensive houses, particularly when these can remain empty for long periods of time.
-The strength of representations on planning applications show that these properties are viewed as being out of character, cramped onto their plots and fuelled by speculative development interests rather than the interests of the community. - 16.2.3 The availability of small homes in the Parish has also been reduced by speculative purchases which not only inflates selling prices but also takes them out of the local market.
-Often these good homes are left empty for long periods of time and run down in order to justify their replacement adding to the strength of feeling against this type of development. - 16.2.4 The pattern of development in the village is well spaced and plot coverages in excess of 40% are rare.
+- 18.2.1 A significant factor leading to imbalance in Holme's housing stock has been replacement of small houses relevant to young families, downsizers or retirees by excessively large houses which are beyond their financial reach or of no relevance to their needs.
+Holme is traditionally a village where people choose to retire and / or downsize and the reduction in suitable housing is impacting negatively on the vitality of the community. - 18.2.2 NDP consultation feedback revealed very clearly that the community has strong negative views about replacement dwellings driven by their experience of modest dwellings being replaced by very large and expensive houses, particularly when these can remain empty for long periods of time.
+The strength of representations on planning applications show that these properties are viewed as being out of character, cramped onto their plots and fuelled by speculative development interests rather than the interests of the community. - 18.2.3 The availability of small homes in the Parish has also been reduced by speculative purchases which not only inflates selling prices but also takes them out of the local market.
+Often these good homes are left empty for long periods of time and run down in order to justify their replacement adding to the strength of feeling against this type of development. - 18.2.4 The pattern of development in the village is well spaced and plot coverages in excess of 40% are rare.
 These very large replacement properties almost invariably become second homes or holiday lets and as a result, the well tended gardens and green boundary treatments